m0lentum/molentum.github.io/content/blog/2025/art-rules-perspective/source.md

 the projected great semicircle always touches the points $(\pm 1, 0, 0)$ where the sphere intersects with the x-axis, and vertical lines similarly meet at $(0, \pm 1, 0)$.
-Finally, lines facing directly away from the observer project to great semicircles that end at $(0, 0, \pm 1)$, which is the center of our image surface.
+Finally, lines facing forward project to great semicircles that end at $(0, 0, \pm 1)$, which is the center of our image surface.
 These are precisely the vanishing points of five-point perspective!